Determine which transmission is installed on your Jeep.

 - Low transmission fluid level - Low transmission fluid level can cause several issues, including erratic shifting, no shifting at all, delayed shiting, strange grinding noises, limp mode, and even check engine light to come on.

 - Faulty Torque Converter - Can cause Jeep transmission to slip in all gears, shuddering, and even overheating.

 - Worn Bands - Can cause delayed shifting, shifting at high RPM, harsh shifting, no gear at all, no reverse.

-- Defective Valve Body - The valve body is very complex and can fail in a number of ways.
-Depending on the competent that fails it can cause limp mode, the transmission may not shift at all or harsh shifts between gear or specific gear.
+- Defective Valve Body - The valve body is very complex and can fail in several ways.
+Depending on the competent that fails, it can cause limp mode, the transmission may not shift at all, or harsh shifts between gear or specific gear.

 - Faulty Vehicle Speed Sensor - If your Jeep has developed a harsh shift or is stuck in emergency mode (limp mode), the vehicle speed sensor (VSS) may be the problem.
 Sigan from the VSS is sent to the Powertrain Control Module (PCM), and the last of the signal can cause one or more of the previous systems.

 - Brake Light Switch - A faulty brake light switch can prevent the shifter from moving out or back in Park.

 - Low Battery Voltage - In rare cases, the low battery voltage can trigger MAKINA automatic transmission to get stuck in limp mode.